A semi-agnostic ansatz with variable structure for quantum machine learning: Background

 Finally, in the recent works of Refs.~\cite{du2020quantum,zhang2020differentiable,pirhooshyaran2021quantum} the authors employ tools from auto-machine learning to build variable ansatzes.
 Specifically, in~\cite{du2020quantum} the authors make use of the supernet and weight sharing strategies from neural network architecture search~\cite{elsken2019neural}, while in~\cite{zhang2020differentiable} the proposal is based on a generalization of the differentiable neural architecture search~\cite{liu2018darts} for quantum circuits.
 In~\cite{pirhooshyaran2021quantum} the authors study the design of quantum circuits for multi-label classification: policy gradient methods are used to train a neural network, so to decide which gates will compose candidate quantum circuits.
 We remark that while promising, the latter methods require quantum-computational resources which considerably grow with the problem sizes.

 In the next section, we present a task-oriented NISQ-friendly approach to the problem of ansatzes design.
-In the context of the literature, the approach presented here generalizes the work in~\cite{cincio2018learning,cincio2021machine} as a method to build potentially trainable short-depth ansatz for general quantum machine learning tasks.
+In the context of the literature, the approach presented here generalizes the work in~\cite{cincio2018learning,cincio2021machine} as a method to build potentially trainable short-depth ansatz for Variation Quantum Algorithm tasks.
 Unlike previous methods, the algorithm introduced here not only grows the circuit but more importantly employs classical routines to remove quantum gates in an informed manner during the optimization.
+In addition, our method can be used in a wide class of problems within the realm of variational quantum algorithms (where the cost function is usually defined as the expectation of a Hamiltonian), but also within more general contexts (where the loss function can take more general forms such as mean-squared error, log likelihoods, etc).
+Finally, below we showcase the performance of VAns in the presence of hardware noise, a benchmark notably absent in many other variable ansatzes proposals.